Guide: Now it will be decided whether Sweden reaches the European Handball Championship semi-finals

 Wednesday's other matches: Slovenia–Iceland (3:30 p.m.) and Croatia–Hungary (6:00 p.m.).

-Short rest: For the first and only time in this European Championship, the teams will play matches on two consecutive days.
+Short rest: For the first and only time in the European Championship, the teams will play matches on two consecutive days.
 Sweden will not even get a day's rest after Tuesday's late match against Hungary.

-What's at stake: The top two advance to the semifinals in Herning, Denmark (January 30), where the bronze medal match and final (February 1) will also be played.
+What's at stake: The top two advance to the semi-finals in Herning, Denmark (January 30), where the bronze medal match and final (February 1) will also be played.

 Sweden's squad: